dustinwhisman/dustinwhisman.com/pages/writing/web-accessibility-specialist-certification/visual-design-and-colors.md

 - The ratios to remember are 4.5:1 and 3:1 for small and large text respectively, with the cutoff being 18-point or 14-point bold text
 - Interactive elements (buttons and form controls), active states (focus indicators), and graphics also need a contrast ratio of at least 3:1
 - It’s best practice to test against Windows High Contrast themes (one light, one dark)
-- The `-ms-high-contrast` media feature and `-ms-high-contrast-adjust` property are available, but they shouldn’t be used–doing so would prevent users from customizing their experiences
+- The `-ms-high-contrast` media feature and `-ms-high-contrast-adjust` property are available, but they shouldn’t be used—doing so would prevent users from customizing their experiences

 ## Visual Layout

-- White space (a.k.a. negative space) is your friend–things get hard to understand when crammed together
+- White space (a.k.a. negative space) is your friend—things get hard to understand when crammed together
 - Labels should be visually adjacent to their controls
-- It’s best to have _one_ main visual focus–too many things competing for your attention is a nightmare
+- It’s best to have _one_ main visual focus—too many things competing for your attention is a nightmare

 ## Target Size